 - The following mixing step and times necessary to achieve a homogeneous mix is an initial suggestion which must be adjusted for local experience: - Pour all the dry virgin aggregates (including fibres!) in the laboratory mixer and "dry-mix" for 30 s.
-Additional fillers can either be added at this stage or after addition of the new binder according to local experiences. - If lumps of fibres are recognisable after this period prolong the time by not more than 30 seconds, but there can be a trade-off of additional crushing of the aggregates and an unintended production of fines and loss of heat if superheated aggregates are used. - Add reclaimed asphalt and mix for another 30 s. - Add new binder and mix for another 90 s.
-Additional fillers can as earlier mentioned as an option be added in this stage.
+Additional fillers can either be added at this stage or after addition of the new binder according to local experiences. - o If lumps of fibres are recognisable after this period prolong the time by not more than 30 seconds.
+This can be a trade-off of additional crushing of the aggregates and an unintended production of fines and loss of heat if superheated aggregates are used. - o Add reclaimed asphalt and mix for extra 30 s. - Add new binder and mix for additional 90 s.
+Special fillers can as earlier mentioned be added in this stage.
 Since this is the local procedure used at UNIZA this approach will be followed in the RECYPMA project. - Prolong this period to achieve full coverage of the aggregates but do not prolong it more than absolutely necessary.

-5 Experience with utilisation of PMB containing RA in full scale production
+4 Experience with utilisation of RA containing PMB in full scale production

-5.1 Introduction
+4.1 Introduction